A Bible study with Jeffrey J. Harrison

 In vs. 6, a sudden transition takes place, in which we are transported from earth to heaven:

-1:6: “And the day came when the sons of Elohim came to stand before YHVH [standing as in service or worship: this is God’s heavenly court] and the Adversary [Satan in Hebrew] also came among them.”
+1:6: “And the day came when the sons of Elohim came to stand before Yhwh [standing as in service or worship: this is God’s heavenly court] and the Adversary [Satan in Hebrew] also came among them.”

-Among the "sons of God" that come before the Lord in Job 1:6 is Satan, or literally, the Satan in Hebrew.
+Among the sons of God that come before the Lord in Job 1:6 is Satan, or literally, the satan in Hebrew.
 Before the word satan became one of the names of the devil, it simply meant

 4 you*: An asterisk is used to indicate a second person singular form.
 A pound sign (#) is used to indicate a second person plural.

-:9: "And the Adversary (Satan) answered YHVH and said, ‘For nothing does Job fear Elohim?
+:9: And the Adversary [Satan] answered Yhwh and said, ‘For nothing does Job fear Elohim?

-:10: "'Have you* not hedged him about and about his house and about all that he has all around?
+:10: Have you* not hedged him about and about his house and about all that he has all around?
 The work of his hands you* have blessed and his livestock have increased in the land.

-:11: "'However, send forth now your* hand and touch (or strike) all that he has and see if he will not
+:11: However, send forth now your* hand and touch [or strike] all that he has and see if he will not

 That Satan would accuse Job in this way comes as no surprise to us: he’s the enemy of our souls.
 But what surprises us is God’s response.
 Rather than ignore Satan’s accusations, God accepts his challenge, and gives him permission to attack Job.